 Calculate Speaker ROI Using Multi-Attribution Models

 Traditional ROI calculations (gain minus cost, divided by cost) oversimplify keynote impact.
-McKinsey's 2024 Events Intelligence report recommends multi-attribution modeling that accounts for the speaker's influence on various business outcomes over 12-month periods.
+A more realistic approach accounts for the speaker's partial influence on various business outcomes over 12-month periods.

 Use this weighted calculation framework:

 Direct Revenue Attribution (30% weight): New sales, partnerships, or product launches directly traceable to keynote insights.
-Salesforce attributes $2.3 million pipeline from Andrew Ng's presentation using this method.
+This requires clear documentation of the connection.
+If your sales team closes a deal using an approach recommended by the speaker, document that link.

 Cost Savings Attribution (25% weight): Process improvements, automation implementations, or efficiency gains inspired by speaker recommendations.
-Weight this lower than revenue because savings require less business risk.
+Weight this lower than revenue because savings require less business risk and are generally easier to achieve.

 Innovation Acceleration (20% weight): Faster time-to-market for AI initiatives or reduced research and development costs due to keynote insights.
 Calculate based on the value of time saved multiplied by opportunity cost.